dikortis/LetsTalkETC/Episodes/Episode_15.md

-of my knowledge my classmates agreed I think probably only a small fraction of us caught the functional programming bug but but those of us who do that was this like this this is like obviously the right way to do things
+of my knowledge my classmates agreed I think probably only a small fraction of us caught the functional programming bug but those of us who do that was this like this is like obviously the right way to do things

 **Carlo Vicari:**
-yeah I don't know if you've seen I'm sorry go ahead Christian
+yes I don't know if you've seen I'm sorry go ahead Christian